barbmariana/my-useful-scripts/README.md

 ## Script list

 - Image Converter : Shell Script that converts jpg images to png.
 You can change the type of the convertions, and play with the script.
+- Git Clean : Remove all .env files from your computer and add .env at gitignore